Pages Navigation Menu

 Bless the Lord, O my soul, and all that is within me, bless His holy name.
 Bless the Lord, O my soul, and forget none of His benefits; Who pardons all your iniquities, Who heals all your diseases.
 Psalm 103:1-3

 David the psalmist commanded himself to bless the Lord.
-You sometimes feel like blessing the Lord, but if you’re like me, that desire comes and buy cialis sublingual online goes.
+You sometimes feel like blessing the Lord, but if you’re like me, that desire comes and goes.
 I admit it—I have nothing to hide—there are plenty of times when the last thing I want to do is to bless the Lord.
 Fortunately, I have the example of David, and I see him, the great psalmist of Israel, commanding himself to bless the Lord.
 That tells me very clearly that even powerful worshippers don’t always feel like blessing God!
 But David did it anyway; he insisted that everything within him bless the holy name of the Lord—mind and emotions as well, whether they wanted to or not.

 He also instructed his soul to forget none of God’s benefits.
 Hebrews 2:1 states, “For this reason we must pay much closer attention to what we have heard, so that we do not drift away from it.”
 Two witnesses—one from Psalm 103 in the Old Testament and one in Hebrews 2 from the New—warn that it is far easier to forget the Lord’s benefits and to drift away from His Word than we care to think.
 That’s why David commanded himself to forget none of the Lord’s benefits.
 He was intimately aware of the drift factor.